CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 | n | Many rows affected by the [NonQueryCommand][] |
 | 0 | No rows affected by the [NonQueryCommand][] |

+Note for complex statements that return the number of rows affected on data source use the [NonQueryCommand][], as the [NonQueryCommand][] will not parse the complex statement and will execute it as a whole against the data source.

 ### Statement Types

 There are two categories of statements Query and Non Query.

+#### Query Statements

 Query Statements are used to retrieve data from a data source, for example selecting all rows from a table in a database, Query Statements return the data selected by the Statement as a [List][]&lt;[Structure][]&gt; when used in an [AnyCommand][Command Types AnyCommand], an [AnyCommands][Command Types AnyCommands], or a [QueryCommand][Command Types NonQueryCommand].

+A Query Statements can use any object as a parameter, except for objects that derive from [List][], using a list will cause the block to throw a [CommandException][].

+#### Non Query Statements

 Non Query Statements are used to manipulate the data within a data source, for example deleting all rows from a table in a database, Non Query Statements return the number of rows affected by the Statement as an [Int32][] when used in an [AnyCommand][Command Types AnyCommand], an [AnyCommands][Command Types AnyCommands], or a [NonQueryCommand][Command Types NonQueryCommand].

+A Non Query Statement can use any object as a parameter.
+If a type that derives from [List][] is used, the Non Query Statement will be executed for each item in the [List][] with the total number of rows affected by all of the Non Query Statements being returned.

 ### Connection Strings